Omitted Labels Induce Nontransitive Paradoxes in Causality: Counts that Follow the Correct DAG

 With all of the Greek coefficients set to $1$, we notice that conditions 5,6 are met.
-The domain expertise setting effectively conditions on $Y$ by restricting it's values.
+The domain expertise setting effectively conditions on $Y$ by restricting its values.
 When restricted to two columns, we also meet condition 4.

 The remaining conditions (as well as condition 4 in the broader case) can be met by varying the Greek coefficients.
-Attached code allows one to explore different settings to the Greek coefficients to achieve this paradox.
+A Jupyter notebook available \href{https://github.com/honeybijan/causal_paradoxes_sup}{here} allows one to explore different settings to the Greek coefficients to achieve this paradox.
 One example is $\alpha_1 = \beta_1 = \gamma_1 = 1$ and $\alpha_2 = 1.1$, $\beta_2 = 1.2$, $\gamma_2 = 1.3$.
+The code returns whether the 6 independence conditions hold.
+The three ATEs for each omitted label context are then printed.
+All code was run on a Macbook Air with an M1 processor.